L5478/MyRandomStuff/Analysis.md

 #### Agency

-- Active, player has no choice, but actions are weighted.
+- Active, player has no choice
+- Choices...
+How you kill turret..
+Where to place your portal..